frknecn3/frknecn3/README.md

 My name is Furkan.

-I'm looking forward to be a front-end developer in the first place, I'll try to become full-stack developer in the future.
+I'm looking forward to be a front-end developer in the first place, I'll aim to become a full-stack developer in the future.

 I'm interested in many sides of programming, such as video game programming, web development etc.